-Stratum Pandemic infection suspected or proven (PISOP) Pandemic infection neither suspected nor proven (PINSNP) Core protocol documents rotocol + Pandemic A COVID Core Protoco Appendix, or REMAP- I REMAP-CAP Core Protocol Illness Severity State Moderate State Severe State Severe State Interventions available in this Domain + State No Simvastatin Simvastatin No Simvastatin Simvastatin Not available Interventions submitted for approval at this site □ No simvastatin □ Simvastatin □ No simvastatin□ Simvastatin Not available Interventions offered at Ward ICU ICU ICU this site in these locations □ No simvastatin □ Simvastatin ☐ No simvastatin☐ Simvastatin □ No simvastatin □ Simvastatin Not available
+Stratum Pandemic infection suspected or proven (PISOP) Pandemic infection neither suspected nor proven (PINSNP) Core protocol documents REMAP-CAP Core Protocol + Pandemic Ap COVID Core Protocol REMAP-CAP Core Protocol Illness Severity State Moderate State Severe State Severe State Interventions available in this Domain + State No Simvastatin Simvastatin No Simvastatin Simvastatin Not available Interventions submitted for approval at this site No simvastatinSimvastatin No simvastatin Simvastatin Not available Interventions offered at Ward ICU ICU ICU this site in these locations No simvastatinSimvastatin No simvastatinSimvastatin ☐ No simvastatin☐ Simvastatin Not available

-REMAP-CAP: S tatin Therapy Domain Summary Interventions No statin (no placebo) Simvastatin 80 mg daily for up to 28 days Unit-of- This domain is analyzed only in the pandemic statistical model. analysis, Strata, and The pandemic statistical model includes patients who are in the Pandemic Infection States Suspected or Proven (PISOP) stratum.
+Inton cost! itatin Therapy Domain Summary Interventions No statin (no placebo) Linit of Simvastatin 80 mg daily for up to 28 days Unit-of- analysis, This domain is analyzed only in the pandemic statistical model.
+Strata, and The pandemic statistical model includes patients who are in the Pandemic Infection States Suspected or Proven (PISOP) stratum.
 Within the stratum the unit-of-analysis is defined by illness severity state at the time of enrollment, defined as either Moderate State or Severe State.
 Unit-of-analysis may also be defined by SARS-CoV-2 infection strata.
 Borrowing is permitted between states and strata.
 If the SARS-CoV-2 infection strata is applied in analysis, Response Adaptive Randomization will be applied to patients all PISOP patients using probabilities derived from SARS-CoV-2 confirmed stratum.
-Evaluable No interactions will be evaluated with any other domain. treatment- No interactions will be evaluated with any other domain. by- treatment Interactions Nesting None Timing of Randomization with Immediate Reveal and Initiation Reveal Inclusions Patients are eligible for this domain if: • COVID-19 infection is suspected by the treating clinician or has been confirmed by microbiological testing Domain- Patients will be excluded from this domain if they have any of the following: Specific • More than 48 hours has elapsed since ICU admission (noting that this may be Exclusions operationalized as more than 48 hours has elapsed since commencement of organ failure support) Known severe liver disease Known hypersensitivity to simvastatin Creatinine more than 200 μmol/L (2.26 mg/dL) and not receiving renal replacement therapy • Current treatment with a medicine that cannot be co-administered with simvastatin Current treatment with any statin or treating clinician intends to commence treatment with any statinThe treating clinician believes that participation in the domain would not be in the The treating clinician believes that participation in the domain would not be in the best interests of the patient best interests of the patient Intervention- Patients who are known or suspected to be pregnant or breastfeeding will be excluded from Specific the simvastatin intervention.
-Exclusions Outcome Primary REMAP endpoint: refer to REMAP-CAP Core Protocol + PAtC and REMAP-COVID Core measures Protocol Secondary PENAD and points: refer to PENAD CAD Care Distance + DAtC and DENAD COVID Secondary REMAP endpoints: refer to REMAP-CAP Core Protocol + PAtC and REMAP-COVID Core Protocol • Secondary Domain-specific endpoints (during index hospitalization censored 90 days from the date of enrolment): • Serious Adverse Events (SAE) as defined in relevant core protocol documents
+Evaluable No interactions will be evaluated with any other domain. treatment- by- treatment Interactions • 69 Nesting None Timing of Reveal Randomization with Immediate Reveal and Initiation Inclusions Patients are eligible for this domain if: COVID-19 infection is suspected by the treating clinician or has been confirmed by microbiological testing Domain- Specific Exclusions Patients will be excluded from this domain if they have any of the following: More than 48 hours has elapsed since ICU admission (noting that this may be operationalized as more than 48 hours has elapsed since commencement of organ failure support) Known severe liver disease Known hypersensitivity to simvastatin Creatinine more than 200 μmol/L (2.26 mg/dL) and not receiving renal replacement therapy Current treatment with a medicine that cannot be co-administered with simvastatin Current treatment with any statin or treating clinician intends to commence treatment with any statin The treating clinician believes that participation in the domain would not be in the best interests of the patient Intervention- Patients who are known or suspected to be pregnant or breastfeeding will be excluded from Specific the simvastatin intervention.
+Exclusions Outcome measures Primary REMAP endpoint: refer to REMAP-CAP Core Protocol + PAtC and REMAP-COVID Core Protocol J Secondary REMAP endpoints: refer to REMAP-CAP Core Protocol + PAtC and REMAP-COVID Core Protocol Secondary Domain-specific endpoints (during index hospitalization censored 90 days from the date of enrolment):